 ICMP is an Internet communications protocol used to determine information about routes to destination addresses, such as virtual servers managed by Link Controller systems.

-An interface is the physical port on a Link Controller.
+The physical port on a Link Controller is called an interface.
 See also link.

 The internal VLAN is a default VLAN on the Link Controller.
 In a basic configuration, this VLAN has the administration ports open.
 In a normal configuration, this is a network interface that handles connections from internal servers.

-IPSEC is a communications protocol that provides security for the network layer of the Internet without imposing requirements on applications running above it.
+IPSEC (Internet Security Protocol) is a communications protocol that provides security for the network layer of the Internet without imposing requirements on applications running above it.